jabbapen/TS-Web-framework/README.md

 # TS-Web-framework
 Project for
 This is a Web Framework I built during Stephen Grider's Typescript Course on Udemy.
-Due to the nature of how all components have certain similarities to each other, this project was very useful for learning object-oriented programming in Typescript.
+It uses Typescript and Object Oriented programming to build many of the essentially components of a Web Framework.